256wangliu/pooled-mapping/README.md

 http://picard.sourceforge.net/explain-flags.html

-## Sorting the BAM files by start coordinates:
+## Sorting the BAM files by start coordinates
 ```
 ~/tools/samtools-0.1.18/samtools sort  B1868.bam  B1868.sort
 ~/tools/samtools-0.1.18/samtools sort  DisA1.bam  DisA1.sort
 ```

-## Removing optical duplicates:
+## Removing optical duplicates

 In this step we remove "optical/pcr duplicates".
 These duplicate reads are a product of library preperation.
 We use Samtools for this step, but Picard would also work.